Walter Egan: Music

 In 1977, Lindsey Buckingham of Fleetwood Mac co-produced Walter Egan's first album, Fundamental Roll, with Stevie Nicks, also of Fleetwood Mac.
 The hit song, "Magnet and Steel", inspired by Nicks and from his second album Not Shy, was featured in the 1997 film Boogie Nights, the 1998 film Overnight Delivery, and the 1999 film Deuce Bigalow: Male Gigolo.
 Egan also wrote "Hearts on Fire", which was covered by Gram Parsons on his album Grievous Angel, and "Hot Summer Nights", which was the first hit for the band Night, and included such session musicians as Nicky Hopkins and Robbie McIntosh.
-Egan scored minor hits with his original version of "Hot Summer Nights" (#56 Can.), as well as "Only the Lucky" and "Fool Moon Fire".
+Egan scored minor hits with his original version of "Hot Summer Nights" (No. 56 Can.), as well as "Only the Lucky" and "Fool Moon Fire".

+In 1981, Egan appeared as one of several guitarists, bassists and drummers accompanying Lindsey Buckingham in the music video for his solo hit "Trouble."
+Egan is seen as the second guitarist, playing in a line up of musicians, along with Bob Welch and Mick Fleetwood.

-Egan later toured as a member of a latter-day version of Spirit.
+Egan later toured as a member of a latter-day version of Spirit as bassist.

 Egan is listed as co-writer on the Eminem hit "We Made You".
 The song's producer, Dr. Dre, believed he was inspired by the bass line from (and used samples of) Egan's "Hot Summer Nights".

 In 2008, he participated in a music industry seminar (with Bill Danoff) at Georgetown University.

-In 2011, from his home in Franklin, he produced a new album entitled Raw Elegant that was released on Spectra Records.
+In 2011, from his home in Franklin, he produced a new album entitled ‘Raw Elegant’ that was released on Spectra Records and a duo of follow up albums in 2014 and 2017 called ‘Myth America’ and ‘True Songs’.

-Egan recorded and toured extensively in the nineties with The Brooklyn Cowboys and has contributed to two albums and an EP to date.
+Egan also recorded and toured extensively in the nineties with The Brooklyn Cowboys and has contributed to their two albums and an EP to date.